Step2Motion: Locomotion Reconstruction from Pressure Sensing Insoles: Abstract

 \section{Abstract}

 Human motion is fundamentally driven by continuous physical interaction with the environment.
 Whether walking, running, or simply standing, the forces exchanged between our feet and the ground provide crucial insights for understanding and reconstructing human movement.
 Recent advances in wearable insole devices offer a compelling solution for capturing these forces in diverse, real-world scenarios.
 Sensor insoles pose no constraint on the users' motion (unlike mocap suits) and are unaffected by line-of-sight limitations (in contrast to optical systems).
 These qualities make sensor insoles an ideal choice for robust, unconstrained motion capture, particularly in outdoor environments.
 Surprisingly, leveraging these devices with recent motion reconstruction methods remains largely unexplored.
 Aiming to fill this gap, we present \titleshort{}, the first approach to reconstruct human locomotion from multi-modal insole sensors.
 Our method utilizes pressure and inertial data\textemdash accelerations and angular rates\textemdash captured by the insoles to reconstruct human motion.
 We evaluate the effectiveness of our approach across a range of experiments to show its versatility for diverse locomotion styles, from simple ones like walking or jogging up to moving sideways, on tiptoes, slightly crouching, or dancing.
-The complete source code, trained model, data, and supplementary material used in this paper can be found at: \emph{link will be added upon acceptance.}
+The complete source code, trained model, data, and supplementary material used in this paper can be found at: \href{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/}{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/}

 \ccsdesc[500]{Computing methodologies~Motion capture} \ccsdesc[500]{Computing methodologies~Motion processing} \ccsdesc[500]{Computing methodologies~Animation} \ccsdesc[300]{Computing methodologies~Learning paradigms}